revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

 </details>
 </details>

-5.What will be the output of the following code?
+5.What is the output of the following code?

 ```Python
 def my_func()